-5 epic hiking trails near Toronto to add to your fall bucket list
+5 hiking trails near Toronto to add to your fall bucket list

 Toronto has some excellent hiking options, but those willing to drive about an hour out of the city are treated to some of the most spectacular trails in the country.
 From sweeping vistas to hidden waterfalls, these hikes offer memorable scenery and significant fitness challenges.